Ibn Abi al-Izz: Controversies

-Ibn Abi al-Izz's sharh on al-Tahawi's creedal treatise al-Aqidah al-Tahawiyyah was controversial in some aspects among contemporary Maturidi judges, who summoned him to court due to his censure of Ibn Aybuk Damashqi's poem.
-The following will discuss several criticisms.

 In the year 784/1382, ‘Alī Ibn Aybak (d.
 801/1398-9), a regular poet of Damascus, wrote an ode in praise of the Prophet (peace be on him) in the same meter in which the famous ode “Bānat Su‘ād” was written by Ka‘b Ibn Zuhayr.
 It was a poem that received general appreciation.
 It happened that Ibn Abī Al-‘Īzz read it and wrote a letter to the poet stating his appreciation of the literary aspect of the ode.
 In a separate paper, however, he also noted down his remarks about some of its ideas.
 Some people objected to this note and raised their voices against Ibn Abī Al-‘Īzz.
 Ibn Aybak referred the note to some jurists who objected to Ibn Abī Al-Izz’s remarks.
 The case was brought to the Sultan, who formed a council of scholars and jurists belonging to the different schools and asked for their opinion.
 The council held many sessions during which it questioned Ibn Abī Al-Īzz and discussed the issue at length.
 At the end of the fifth session, the council, led by a Shafi'ī judge, convicted Ibn Abī Al-Īzz for his views, consigned him to jail, removed him from his post, and fined him.
 The fine was later withdrawn but he had to spend fourteen months in jail.